aniroul1/cmsc447-hw2-sp2024-Aditya-Niroula/README.md

 I created a website using flask and basic HTML that performs CRUD operations.

-Follwing is the way to run the applicatio:
+Follwing is the way to run the application:
+-Install all the required libraries such as python, flask and sqlite.
--Run the table.py usinng the command python table.py that will create a required table in database.db -Then run the main application app.py using python app.py that runs under the url: http://127.0.0.1:5000/
+-First of all, Run the table.py usinng the command python table.py that will create a required table in database.db -Then run the main application app.py using python app.py that runs under the url: http://127.0.0.1:5000/

 How to use the application: